 It does seem reasonable.

-And indeed the Senate has been reasonable uh throughout the entire subpoena process.
+And indeed, the Senate has been reasonable throughout the entire subpoena process.

-In fact, the Senate didn't actually want to issue subpoena.
+In fact, the Senate didn't actually want to issue subpoenas.

-It's the same stuff that the American people and the people of Arizona are ticked off about in Washington, D.C., you know, one party controlled DC right now.
+It's the same stuff that the American people and the people of Arizona are ticked off about in Washington, D.C., you know, one-party control D.C. right now.

 They're ticked off about it there, and they're ticked off about it when their county board does it here.

-So let's let's go to, for example, the things that you they're discovering, at least at first sight here, because I think this is pretty important.
+Okay, so let's go to, for example, the things that they're discovering, at least at first sight here, because I think this is pretty important.

-Because I think, and I've been saying Jake, that I think we need five things to ensure election integrity and confidence and results in elections moving forward.
+Let's go to the issue of chain of custody, because I think, and I've been saying, Jake, that I think we need five things to ensure election integrity and confidence in results in elections moving forward.

-Uh, four, I think you always got to clean up the voter roles before every election, make sure it's up to date and and accurate.
+Four, I think you always got to clean up the voter rolls before every election, make sure it's up to date and accurate.

-And uh last but certainly not least, there's statutory language in almost every state that allows partisan observers from all sides to be able to watch the vote count start to finish.
+And last but certainly not least, there is statutory language in almost every state that allows partisan observers from all sides to be able to watch the vote count start to finish.

 I think that just ensures integrity and competence in elections moving forward.